Technical textiles are a fast-growing sector in India. Read to know about the National Technical Textiles Mission (NTTM) launched by the government.

 - Harmonized System of Nomenclature (HSN) Codes for Technical Textile: In 2019, the Ministry of Textiles, Government of India dedicated 207 HSN codes to technical textiles to help in monitoring the data of import and export, in providing financial support and other incentives to manufacturers.

-- 100% FDI under Automatic Route Government of India allows 100% FDI under automatic route.
+- 100% FDI under Automatic Route the Government of India allows 100% FDI under automatic route.

 - Technotex India: It is a flagship event organized by the Ministry of Textiles, in collaboration with the Federation of Indian Chambers of Commerce & Industry (FICCI), and comprises exhibitions, conferences, and seminars with the participation of stakeholders from across the global technical textile value chain.